- 2018 Motorcycle Tours

 SOME OF THE TRAILS LOOK A BIT NARROW, WILL I HAVE TO RIDE THEM?

 No, the support vehicle (usually a Ford Ranger 4×4 pickup truck, as seen in the photos section) can only drive along the roads suitable for it, such as compacted dirt tracks wide enough but obviously, it cannot drive up the narrow trails.
-If you prefer not to ride the narrower trails (or through the streams etc, perhaps because you have a pillion) you simply follow the support vehicle or the alternative route clearly provided by the tour guide and meet up with the group on the other side.
-Usually the trails are only short sections throughout the tour.
+If you prefer not to ride the narrower trails (or through the streams etc, perhaps because you have a pillion) you simply follow the support vehicle or the alternative route clearly provided by the tour guide and meet up with the group on the other side of that section (usually only a few miles).
+Usually the trail sections are only short sections throughout the tour.
 There are many options, so that everyone can ride within their comfort zone and are not encourage or forced to do anything they are not comfortable doing

 DO I NEED TO HAVE A MOTORCYCLE LICENSE?
 I CAN RIDE A BIKE!

-You will need to have a valid motorcycle license to join the tour.
-You may be entitled to join the tour if you have a provisional license but speak to us first as we need to ensure you will have sufficient holiday insurance cover.
+You will need to have a valid full motorcycle license to join the tour.
+You may be entitled to join the tour if you have a provisional license but speak to us first as we need to ensure you will have sufficient holiday insurance cover and the correct entitlement on your license.

 DO I NEED A VISA?

 No, currently ‘British Citizens’ passport holders travelling for tourism or business can enter Vietnam for up to a maximum of 15 days (inclusive of dates of entry and exit) without a visa.
 If you have a different type of British nationality – for example ‘British national (overseas)’ you’ll need to get a visa or an e-visa before entering Vietnam.
-More info here
+This information changes from time to time so please check with the FCO https://www.gov.uk/foreign-travel-advice/vietnam or details here > More info here

 DO I NEED VACCINATIONS?